 - The guests who are home for dinner enjoy it when the individual or groups, who are providing dinner, stay to eat with them.
 Everyone participates in clean up.

-- If you have not provided a meal before please contact the house manager for a brief orientation of the kitchen and the dinner process.
+- If you have not provided a meal before please contact the Fisher House Team for a brief orientation of the kitchen and the dinner process.